hotwired/stimulus/docs/reference/css_classes.md

 </form>
 ```

 Construct a CSS class attribute by joining together the controller identifier and logical name in the format `data-[identifier]-[logical-name]-class`.
-The attribute's value is a single CSS class name.
+The attribute's value can be a single CSS class name or a list of multiple class names.

 **Note:** CSS class attributes must be specified on the same element as the `data-controller` attribute.

+If you want to specify multiple CSS classes for a logical name, separate the classes with spaces:

 <meta data-controller="callout" data-callout-text-value="data-search-loading-class=&quot;bg-gray-500 animate-spinner cursor-busy&quot;">